rhdunn/festvox/README.md

 the scripts and programs.

-To use the scripts and programs in the festvox distribution each user is expected to have the environment variables ESTDIR and FESTVOXDIR set for example as (if you use bash, zsh, ksh or sh)
+To use the scripts and programs in the festvox distribution each user is expected to have the environment variables `ESTDIR` and `FESTVOXDIR` set for example as (if you use `bash`, `zsh`, `ksh` or `sh`):

     export ESTDIR=/home/awb/projects/1.4.1/speech_tools
     export FESTVOXDIR=/home/awb/projects/festvox

-Or if you use csh or tcsh
+Or if you use csh or tcsh:

     setenv ESTDIR /home/awb/projects/1.4.1/speech_tools
     setenv FESTVOXDIR /home/awb/projects/festvox

 Remember to set these to where *your* installations are, not *ours*.